 Modern Archives InstituteFind an Event

-The National Archives and Records Administration, in cooperation with the Library of Congress, presents two sessions of the Modern Archives Institute each year.
+When available, the National Archives and Records Administration, in cooperation with the Library of Congress, presents two sessions of the Modern Archives Institute each year.

 To introduce participants to archival theory and practice and the responsibilities of archival work.